syncfusion-content/javascript-docs/js/Schedule/recurrence-editor.md

 </table>

-N> RecurrenceEditor uses one or more sub-controls, therefore refer the `ej.web.all.min.js` (which encapsulates all the `ej` controls and frameworks in a single file) in the application instead of referring all the above specified internal dependencies.
+N> Recurrence Editor uses one or more sub-controls, therefore refer the `ej.web.all.min.js` (which encapsulates all the `ej` controls and frameworks in a single file) in the application instead of referring all the above specified internal dependencies.

-To get the real appearance of the RecurrenceEditor, the dependent css file `ej.web.all.min.css` (which includes styles of all the widgets) should also needs to be referred.
+To get the real appearance of the Recurrence Editor, the dependent css file `ej.web.all.min.css` (which includes styles of all the widgets) should also needs to be referred.

 ## Control Initialization

-Create a Div element within the body section of the HTML document, where the RecurrenceEditor needs to be rendered
+Create a div element within the body section of the HTML document, where the Recurrence Editor needs to be rendered.

 {% highlight html %}